ArthurVianaCreator/arthurvianacreator.github.io/README.md

-# Lyrica - Interactive Music Encyclopedia
+# Lyrica

 ## Description

-Lyrica is an interactive music encyclopedia created by Arthur Viana.
+Lyrica is an interactive platform for music lovers, created by Arthur Viana.
 The platform functions as a space to explore and organize information about artists, albums, and releases, combining a music catalog with social networking features.

 ## Project Goal

-To create a modern and functional music encyclopedia where users can discover, follow, and keep track of artists and albums in one place, uniting organization and community interaction.
+To create a modern and functional platform where users can discover, follow, and keep track of artists and albums in one place, uniting organization and community interaction.

 ## Main Features